Teaching, Learning & Assessment

 • Explain what student work will be (or was) collected and the relevance of that work to the learning outcome being assessed.
 Include the assignment guidelines in an appendix.

-• In addition to doing direct assessment of student achievement using student work, also consider gathering results from relevant indirect assessments (e.g. from instructor or program surveys; student course evaluations; student self-assessments; institutional surveys such NSSE, CSUMBES; etc.).
+• In addition to doing direct assessment of student achievement using student work, also consider gathering results from relevant indirect assessments (e.g. from instructor or program surveys; student course evaluations; student self-assessments; institutional surveys such NSSE, CSUMB; etc.).

 • Identify how work samples will be (or were) selected.
 Ideally work should be randomly selected, but if not, explain why not.